mtojek/go-telnet/README.md

 Status: **Work in progress**

 Read bytes from stdin and pass them to the remote host.
-The application works similarly to the well known telnet application, but it lets you read an input from standard input and wait for response.
+The application works similarly to the well known telnet application, but it lets you read bytes from standard input and wait for response.

 ### Problem Description